RenanKohl/CrudTruck/README.md

 # CrudTruck
-This is a project represents a trucks registry made using ASP.NET Core + Entity Framework + Angular
+This project represents a trucks registry made using ASP.NET Core + Entity Framework + Angular